 But here’s where it gets even better.
 When it comes to skin, topical antioxidants provide another line of defense against free-radical scavenging.
 A report published in Dermatologic Therapy, shows that “the use of topical antioxidants is gaining favor among dermatologists because of their broad biologic activity.”
 By “down-regulating free radical mediated pathways that damage skin,” antioxidants offer anti-inflammatory and anti-carcinogenic properties.
 The bottom line?
 The more antioxidants in your beauty arsenal, the more protection and support you provide your skin.

-With that in mind, what follows are some of the most effective topical antioxidants, a list we put together for an article that appeared in the Huffington Post:
+With that in mind, what follows are some of the most effective topical antioxidants.

 Green tea oil — dissolves the oil that holds dead skin cells together, reducing skin flaking and improving appearance

 Green tea extract — tones and soothes the skin while fighting inflammation

 White tea extract — an even more powerful anti-aging agent than green tea extract; fights enzymes that attack collagen and elastase

 Sea kelp extract — promotes skin hydration, protects cell activity and acts as a powerful antioxidant